Boeing KC-46 Pegasus: Canada

-On 2 February 2017, Boeing stated it would bid the KC-46A for the Royal Canadian Air Force's Strategic Tanker Transport Capability competition, which is to replace Canada's fleet of CC-150 Polaris tankers.
-The contract is valued at C$1.5+ billion.
-However, on 1 April 2021, Airbus Defence and Space and their submission of the A330 MRTT was deemed to be the only qualified bidder to replace the CC-150.
+In February 2017, Boeing stated it would bid the KC-46A for the Royal Canadian Air Force's Strategic Tanker Transport Capability competition, which is to replace Canada's fleet of CC-150 Polaris tankers.
+The contract was valued at C$1.5+ billion.
+In April 2021, Airbus Defence and Space with its submission of the A330 MRTT was deemed the only qualified bidder to replace the CC-150.